beauty-bitz/beauty-bitz.github.io/privacy.md

 Please familiarize yourself with this Privacy Policy before engaging with this Site or any of its Services.
 By utilizing this Site and its offerings, you affirm your acceptance of this Privacy Policy.
 If you disagree with its terms and policies, kindly refrain from utilizing the Site or its Services.

 Before proceeding to any page on this site, kindly review the privacy policy.
-Your continued use of our Services at Beauty Bitz / [https://beautyblips.com](https://beautyblips.com) implies your acceptance of these policies.
+Your continued use of our Services at Beauty Blips / [https://beautyblips.com](https://beautyblips.com) implies your acceptance of these policies.

 ## Information Collection